 Humidity is normally ignored as a huge component of indoor comfort and air quality.
 Air that is too moist or too dry can disrupt your comfort, your heating or cooling efficiency, and may permanently damage the furnishings and finishes of your home.
-Throughout the winter, your furnace often takes the moisture out of the air during the heating process; this leads to the air inside your home feeling very dry.
-Keep reading to find out how dry air effects your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to boost your comfort all winter long.
+During the winter, your furnace often takes the moisture out of the air during the heating process; this leads to the air inside your home feeling very dry.
+Keep reading to discover the effects of dry air on your home, your skin, and your heating bills—and learn how you can maintain indoor humidity to improve your comfort all winter long.

 Dry Air and Your Home

-Dry air can wreak havoc on your comfort and your home.
-When the air in your home is too dry, you can experience irritation of the skin, eyes, nose, and mouth.
+Dry air can have a negative impact on your comfort and your home.
+When the air in your home is too dry, you may experience irritation of the skin, eyes, nose, and mouth.
 Dry air may also lead to symptoms similar to those of a sore throat, such as discomfort and coughing.
 If you or your family members suffer from allergies or asthma, a dry indoor environment may cause respiratory discomfort as well.
 Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
-Low humidity could also affect paper products, such as photos, posters, and books, making them more brittle.
-In addition to these, extremely low humidity can lower the efficiency of your home’s heating system.
+Low humidity could also affect paper products, such as photos, posters, and books, causing them to become more brittle.
+In addition to these, extremely low humidity can decrease the efficiency of your home’s heating system.
 Air that contains more moisture can hold more heat, which means it will feel warmer.
-Thus, low humidity in your home means the air will feel cooler, meaning you have to turn up the heat more than necessary to feel comfortable.
+Therefore, low humidity in your home means the air will feel cooler, meaning you’ll need to turn up the heat more than necessary to feel comfortable.

 Adding Humidity During Heating